rack/rack/UPGRADE-GUIDE.md

 ## Response body might not respond to `#each`

-Rack 3 has more strict requirments on response bodies.
+Rack 3 has more strict requirements on response bodies.
 Previously, response body would only need to respond to `#each` and optionally `#close`.
 In addition, there was no way to determine whether it was safe to call `#each` and buffer the response.

 It is generally only safe to buffer a response body if it responds to `#to_ary`.